NIBP Measurement Errors: Technical Troubleshooting Guide for BMETs

 How do I perform an NIBP cuff leak test?

 Set patient type to Adult.
-Connect cuff and hose to monitor.
-Wrap cuff around a rigid cylinder.
+Connect cuff and hose to the monitor.
+Wrap the cuff around a rigid cylinder.
 Navigate to Main Menu → Maintenance → NIBP Leak Detection.
-Wait approximately 20 seconds.
-No error message = pass; "NIBP Pump Leaking" = fail.
-If the built-in test is unavailable, inflate to 200 mmHg and observe: pressure should hold within 5 mmHg for 60 seconds.
+Wait about 20 seconds.
+No error message = pass; a leak message = fail.
+If the built-in test is unavailable, inflate to 200 mmHg and observe: pressure should hold within ~5 mmHg for 60 seconds.
 Isolate the leaking component by testing hose-only and cuff-only separately.
 See the full leak test procedure above.

 What is the difference between single-tube and dual-tube NIBP cuffs?